Short history of the Arctic environment

 A large portion of the Arctic landmasses where covered by ice during the Last Glacial Maximum (LGM).
 The extent and timing of the ice sheets during LGM varied among regions, and therefore, static maps of LGM ice sheet extension are often misleading when identifying possible glacial refugia.

 For those areas that remained ice free, the environment is believed to have been too extreme to support complex ecosystems.
 For example, no soil fauna is believed to have survived in situ throughout the last glacial episode (Brochmann et al. 2003).
-Consequently, most of the high Arctic, if not all, must have been colonized from southern populations not earlier than 10,000 years before present (YBP), when the ice began to retreat.
+Consequently, most of the high Arctic, if not all, must have been colonized from southern populations surviving in unglaciated areas outside of the large ice shield.
+Recolonization began when the ice started to retreat from it’s maximum extend about 26 000-15 000 years before present (YBP), depending on region, reaching the most recently degalciated areas about 10 000 YBP.
 This is essential to understand the forces shaping current biodiversity patterns and dynamics of Arctic terrestrial ecosystems.

 Small extensions of ice free areas during LGM are often difficult to infer based on physical parameters; however, they can occasionally be inferred through biological evidence.
 For example, the number of taxa persisting in-situ throughout the Quaternary glaciations have been used to infer the large extension of ice-free ground in the Beringia land bridge area (Fedorov & Stenseth 2002, Abbott & Brochmann 2003, Cook et al. 2005, Weider & Hobæk 2000).

 Characteristics of Arctic ecosystems the past 50.000 years